Striim for Snowflake:

 - Striim will now check the target warehouse and give you the option to sync with existing tables or create a new table.

-- You have the option to create table groups based on input change rates and data freshness SLAs for specific tables
+- You have the option to create table groups based on input change rates and low latency expectations.

 Step 4: Input Additional Settings to complete your CDC pipeline